berkmancenter/timetracker/docs/source/user_manual/managing_timesheets.rst

 Removing user from timesheet
 ============================

+.. note:: You can remove users of the timesheets only in which you are an admin.

 .. warning:: Removing a user from a timesheet means that the user won't be able to use it any more and it will remove all their time entries.

 .. image:: /_static/images/remove_timesheet_users.png

 Changing user role in timesheet
 ===============================

+.. note:: You can change a role of users of the timesheets only in which you are an admin.

 .. note:: Modifying a user's role will apply only to the specific timesheet in question and will not impact their role in any other timesheets.